 Century-Old Structures

-Historic certification may already be in place for an older building, or the owner may seek to have the building certified as such.
-The landmark designation has both advantages and disadvantages in terms of property upkeep, including the need for repair and replacement of original components and systems.
-There is often wiggle room in the conformance of a historic structure to current building codes, which state and municipal agencies specify with jurisdiction to enforce them.
+Historic certification may already be in place for an older building, or the owner may seek to have it certified as such.
+The landmark designation has advantages and disadvantages in terms of property upkeep, including the need for repair and replacement of original components and systems.
+There is often wiggle room in the conformance of a historic structure to current building codes, which state and municipal agencies specify with jurisdiction to enforce.
 The AHJ must typically authorize plans for renovations before work can begin.

 Improving energy efficiency and accessibility are frequent improvements made to historical constructions.
-Standard features include adding functionality to a facility that did not exist at the time of construction.
-These are such as a change in use and occupancy, an underground lawn sprinkler system, installing or upgrading a fire-protection system, etc.
+Standard features include adding functionality to a facility that did not exist during construction.
+These include a change in use and occupancy, an underground lawn sprinkler system, installing or upgrading a fire-protection system, etc.

 It is also possible that historic buildings may incorporate unique features and materials, such as stained glass, enormous timber frames, and brickwork.
 These features and materials will influence the technical aspect of maintenance.
 Historic building owners and inspectors should partner with construction companies.
 It is to educate about historic buildings in general and the specific building in question.